VSumanth99/GraphRNN/README.md

+Forked to fix issues arising from using the implementation on Google Colab

 # GraphRNN: Generating Realistic Graphs with Deep Auto-regressive Model
 This repository is the official PyTorch implementation of GraphRNN, a graph generative model using auto-regressive model.